Psheikomaniac/advancedWishlist/docs/advancedWishlist/wishlist-price-monitoring.md

 ## Overview

-Das Price Monitoring Feature überwacht Preisänderungen für Wishlist-Produkte und benachrichtigt Kunden automatisch bei Preissenkungen.
-Es bietet detaillierte Preishistorien und Analysen.
+The Price Monitoring Feature monitors price changes for wishlist products and automatically notifies customers about price drops.
+It offers detailed price histories and analyses.

 ## User Stories

-### Als Kunde möchte ich...
+### As a customer, I want to...
-1. **Preisalarme setzen** für individuelle Produkte
+1. **Set price alerts** for individual products
-2. **Benachrichtigungen erhalten** wenn der Preis unter meinen Schwellwert fällt
+2. **Receive notifications** when the price falls below my threshold
-3. **Preishistorie einsehen** für meine Wishlist-Produkte
+3. **View price history** for my wishlist products
-4. **Preistrends verstehen** mit Visualisierungen
+4. **Understand price trends** with visualizations
-5. **Alarme verwalten** und anpassen
+5. **Manage alerts** and adjust them

-### Als Shop-Betreiber möchte ich...
+### As a shop owner, I want to...
-1. **Conversion steigern** durch gezielte Preisbenachrichtigungen
+1. **Increase conversion** through targeted price notifications
-2. **Kundenverhalten analysieren** bezüglich Preissensitivität
+2. **Analyze customer behavior** regarding price sensitivity
-3. **Automatisierung** der Benachrichtigungen
+3. **Automate** notifications
-4. **Performance optimieren** bei vielen Preisalarmen
+4. **Optimize performance** with many price alerts

 ## Technical Implementation